redxeth/test_ids/README.md

 ~~~

-### Using Specified Ranges (Beta Feature)
+## Next In Range (Beta Feature)

-This feature enables the user-specified number ranges to be used within callback functions and TestIds will keep track of
+This feature enables user-specified number ranges to be used within callback functions and TestIds will keep track of
 how many numbers in the range have been consumed so far.

- It will let the user specify ranges in the flow for different TYPE (softbin/bin/number) and the plugin will figure out the next available number from that range.

-Application side, the user needs to make sure that a check if in place in the interface to confirm that the softbin/bin/numbers being passed to a function or method are not nil.

-Example: if number is a function of both softbin and bin, and softbin uses specific ranges, the following will be required in the configuration

-To enable specific ranges for SoftBins the TestId configuration will be as follows:
+This is best shown by example:

 ~~~ruby
 TestIds.configure :wafer_test do |config|